 Position and Society

-the village; ordinary people or ordinary people, who have the authority to rule; and Sawuyu or "slave" who formerly belonged to the aristocracy and lived outside the village.
+Nias society was divided into nobles or the king, which is basically a descendant of the founders ofthe village; ordinary people or ordinary people, who have the authority to rule; and Sawuyu or "slave" who formerly belonged to the aristocracy and lived outside the village.
 Although now the power structure seems to have been lost and the social system it has faded, but its influence is still felt very strong today.

 All the noble families in Central and South Nias ascribed Hia descendants, ancestors supposedly fell from the top to the place known as Sifalagao in Gomo, Nias Central.
 Ordinary people can only trace their lineage through several generations.
 Marga royalty highly authoritative in every village is claiming to be a direct descendant of the founder of the village.